umijs/umi/docs/plugins/api.md

 Determine whether a certain plug-in set is registered.

-The id rule of the plugin set,
+The id rule of the plugin set, e.g.:

-e.g.

 ```ts
 // Determine if there is a registration @umijs/preset-ui